awsdocs/amazon-ec2-user-guide/doc_source/how-dedicated-hosts-work.md

 ## Tagging Dedicated Hosts<a name="dedicated-hosts-tagging"></a>

 You can assign custom tags to your existing Dedicated Hosts to categorize them in different ways, for example, by purpose, owner, or environment\.
-This helps you to quickly find a specific Dedicated Host based on the custom tags that you've assigned\.
+This helps you to quickly find a specific Dedicated Host based on the custom tags that you assigned\.
 Dedicated Host tags can also be used for cost allocation tracking\.

 You can also apply tags to Dedicated Hosts at the time of creation\.
 For more information, see [Allocating Dedicated Hosts](#dedicated-hosts-allocating)\.